lu-zero/cargo-c/README.md

 your crates, read [Building Crates so they Look Like C ABI Libraries][dev.to].

 ### The TL;DR:
+This is the ideal setup for a project that wants to keep their C-API within the main crate:
 - [Create][diff-1] a `capi.rs` with the C-API you want to expose and use ~~`#[cfg(cargo_c)]`~~`#[cfg(feature="capi")]` to hide it when you build a normal rust library.
 - [Make sure][diff-2] you have a lib target and if you are using a workspace